JasonStarkLin/Flagellar-Bead-Assay/README.md

       1. Localize the bead's position in each frame by calling GetBeadsPosition function.
       2. Export the bead's orbit.
 4. Export the summary results for all the beads.

+## How to use:
+1. Download this repository.
+2. Open the file,”SpeedDistribution.py”
+3. Set the parameters: folder, ExpFolder, SampleName, FPS, N_Frame, window_size
+4. Run the program, it should show the progress.